idleberg/Bootstrap-Listr/README.md

     gulp make

 Steps 2-3 can be repeated anytime after the first.
 You also have `gulp clean`, `gulp upgrade` and `gulp lint` at hand, `gulp css`, `gulp js` & `gulp php` will lint the specific file-types.

-#### Bash script

-If for some reason you can't use Gulp, there is a bash script provided to perform most of the tasks.
-Run `./setup.sh` and follow instructions, take note that you will have to perform several tasks by hand.
-As with the Gulp tasks, you can use `./setup.sh init`, `./setup.sh setup` and `./setup.sh theme` for individual steps of the script.

 ### CDN